vidd01/Sales-project/README.md

 ## How does the sales impact over the years in different retail stores?
 ![image](https://github.com/vidd01/Sales-project/assets/122332733/97dbcca9-5600-4d50-9e92-49d4842fdaff)

-## What is the trend in food and beverage products sales across different retail stores over the period?
+## What is the trend in food and beverage product sales across different retail stores over the period?
 ![image](https://github.com/vidd01/Sales-project/assets/122332733/590aeccb-9e9f-43ba-8c7e-380311bb4418)

 ## What is the trend in sales of motor vehicles, parts, services, and rentals across different retail stores over the period?